y-arjun-y/arjunyadav/blog-posts/walking-your-way-to-philosophy.md

 - [The life and adventures of the celebrated Walking Stewart](https://babel.hathitrust.org/cgi/pt?id=hvd.hn5qre&view=1up&seq=4&skin=2021)
 - [English eccentrics and eccentricities](https://babel.hathitrust.org/cgi/pt?id=uc1.b3271764&view=1up&seq=324&skin=2021)

-## Footnotes

-1. John just escaped an assassination attempt from one of the most powerful person in Asia at the time.
-Excluding that, the very trip must have been exhausting, he could have easily died of starvation, disease or dehydration among many other things.
-2. This is both heartwarming and very creepy.

 ## Further reading

 - [John ‘Walking’ Stewart, an extreme pedestrian](https://gwallter.com/travel/john-walking-stewart-an-extreme-pedestrian.html)
 - [Walking Stewart (a sketch of an eccentric pedestrian)](https://www.henrysalt.co.uk/library/essay/walking-stewart/)

+[^1]: John just escaped an assassination attempt from one of the most powerful person in Asia at the time.
+Excluding that, the very trip must have been exhausting, he could have easily died of starvation, disease or dehydration among many other things.
+[^2]: This is both heartwarming and very creepy.